 BSF Larvae Accepted as Pets Food

-Members of the Association of American Feed Control Officials (AAFCO) voted to approve the use of dried black soldier fly larvae (Black Soldier Fly Larva – BSFL) in feeding for animals. adult dog.
+Members of the Association of American Feed Control Officials (AAFCO) voted to approve the use of dried black soldier fly larvae (Black Soldier Fly Larva – BSFL) in feeding animals, dogs.
 According to Sue Hays, chief executive officer of AAFCO, the ingredient was first introduced as a potential dog food ingredient in 2019, since then members of the association have come under scrutiny for the product. black soldier flies to make the above decision.
 Ms. Sue Hays explained: “The tentative approval of AAFCO for BSF Larva (Black Soldier Fly Larva – BSFL) in adult dog food means that in the near future many public agencies in the US will accept the Black Soldier Fly ingredient in adult dog food and treats for distribution in their respective localities.”

 => Read Full Document here: AAFCO Document – Chapter Six